 - Livability index: Indianapolis=(overall=76; employment=C, education=B, housing=C, cost of living=A+), Carmel=(overall=84; employment=A, education=A+, housing=A, cost of living=D+), Anderson=(overall=74; employment=D+, education=C+, housing=D, cost of living=A+)

 - Cycling: Bronze (Indianapolis and Carmel)

 - Sports: Major league teams are the Indiana Pacers (NBA basketball), Indianapolis Colts (NFL football).
-There are also the Indiana Fever (WNBA basketball) and several auto racing events.
 The city has hosted the Pan American Games and the Super Bowl.

 - Higher education: Institutions include Indiana University – Purdue University Indianapolis (IUPUI), Butler University, Marian University, Martin University and various colleges.

 - Top industries/ employers: transportation, utilities, various services (professional, business, education, health, scientific, technical), logistics, distribution, government, manufacturing, tourism and others.
 Companies in the city or area include Brightpoint, Eli Lilly, First Internet bank of Indiana, Emmis Communications, Raytheon, General Motors.

 - Livability index: overall=76; employment=C, education=B+, housing=D+, cost of living=A+).

 - Best places rank: #44

 - Sports: Major league teams in Pittsburgh are the Pittsburgh Pirates (MLB baseball), Pittsburgh Steelers (NFL football), Pittsburgh Penguins (NHL hockey).
 There are also various minor league teams, auto racing events, running marathons, motorboat regattas and other events.
 Several PGA golf greats started out in the Pittsburgh area.